brugalada/Sagittarius/Bibliography/NotesOnSagittarius.md

 should show a correlation between distance to the centre of Sgr and metallicity/age (it does), which is not observed (Giuffrida+10).

+From Peñarrubia+10: *"However, LM10 find that in order to reproduce the location and velocities of the stream the intermediate axis of the dark matter halo should be aligned with the spin vector of the MW disc.
+This is hard to understand as circular orbits about the intermediate axis are unstable (e.g. Adams et al. 2007)"*

 ### Law & Majewski 2010:

 Numerical models of the tidal disruption of the Sagittarius (Sgr) dwarf